nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list tags
 2. AddressBook shows a list of tags
 3. User requests to edit a specific tag in the list
+4. AddressBook requests for confirmation from the user
+5. User confirms the tag rename request
-4. AddressBook renames the tag and cascades for all persons with the tag Use case ends.
+6. AddressBook renames the tag and cascades for all persons with the tag

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+New tag name format is invalid or empty

+> 3a1.
+AddressBook shows an error message <br>
+  Addressbook displays examples of valid tag names <br>
+  Use case resumes at step 2

+5a.
+User rejects confirmation

+> 5a1.
+Use case resumes ate step 3

+Use case ends.

 ## Appendix C : Non Functional Requirements